 Sit on the edge of a chair or bench with your knees and feet together.
 Lean slightly backward, keeping shoulders pulled back and chest up.
-Bring your knees towards your chest then extend them back out towards the ground.
-Perform 10 repetitions.
+Bring your knees towards your chest, then extend them towards the ground.
+Perform ten repetitions.

 #10 – Air Bike (more advanced progression)

 Sit on the edge of a chair or bench with your knees and feet together.
 Lean slightly backward, keeping shoulders pulled back and chest up.
-Bring your knees towards your chest then perform a pedaling motion.
-Make sure that you aren’t simply pushing the feet in and out, but forming a circular motion with them.
-Perform 10 repetitions pedaling away from you, and 10 repetitions pedaling toward you.
+Bring your knees towards your chest, then perform a pedaling motion.
+Perform ten repetitions pedaling away from you and ten repetitions pedaling toward you.
+Make sure that you aren’t simply pushing the feet in and out but forming a circular motion.

 #11 – Accordions (most advanced progression)